entrity/stackedit-computer-vision/papers-read/Detail/3D Social Saliency from Head-mounted Cameras.md

 ### Mode seeking

 Compute cone of gaze in previous step.
 These are probabilistic distributions of points of regard.
-Superpos
+Superposition these distributions to get saliency fields of scene.
+A "mean-shift" algorithm yields modes in this field.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQwMTY4NDA2LC01NjUzMzE3NzAsLTg1MT
+eyJoaXN0b3J5IjpbMjA0MDkwODgxLC01NjUzMzE3NzAsLTg1MT
 QzODg2NywtMjA4MDMwODg5MCwtMTExNDE0NjI5MF19
 -->